salbaroudi/HoonSchool_06.2023/HW7_FinalChallenge/readme.md

 Counting Sort is interesting, in that it uses **no comparisons**, and derives order information from the tallying of elements that appear in our Array C.

 Unfortunately, Hoon does not have random-access read/writes of arrays.
 As of writing, Hoon only has experimental arrays (not yet merged into standard libraries), and lists are not random access.
-The time complexity of our Hoon Implementation could actually be as high as O($n^6$) (!!): Rough Proof Sketch:

-- Loop 1:  O(n) time
-- Loop 2: O($n^2$) time => because fetching elements in sequence takes  1 + 2 + 3 .... + n = n^2/2 steps
-- Loop 3: O($k^2$)
-- Loop 4: Consider the statement B[C[A[i]]], and for simplicity, assume A B and C all have size 1...n.
-We must first traverse to position i of A, then A[i] of C, and then C[A[i]] of B. If the traversal of one array in sequence is 1 + 2 + ....n = n^2 / 2, and we have two nested array accesses that have similar performance...with a pathological input, we could end up with a time of O(n^6)
+Thus, the time complexity of this implementation is likely O($n^2$) or higher.
 Hoon will need a jet for random-access of arrays to get to O(n).

 ### Conclusions: